azuline/rose/docs/ARCHITECTURE.md

 The read cache update first pulls all relevant cached data from SQLite.
 Stored on each track is the mtime during the previous cache update.
-The cache update uses `stat` to check whether the mtime has changed and only reads the file if the `mtime` has changed.
+The cache update checks whether any files have changed via `readdir` and `stat` calls, and only reads the file if the `mtime` has changed.
 Throughout the update, we take note of the changes to apply.
 At the end of the update, we make a few fat SQL queries to batch the writes.

 The update process is also parallelizable, so we shard workloads across multiple processes.